satori-com/mzbench/doc/cloud_plugins.md

 Minimally, the config requires `instance_spec` and `config` keys specified.
 Learn more about AWS-specific config in the [erlcloud documentation](https://github.com/gleber/erlcloud).

+To make allocated nodes accessible: specify `key_name` in configuration above, put associated key to your MZBench server and make ssh use it.
+Usually it is about adding `IdentityFile path/to/your/amazonkey.pem` to `~/.ssh/config` or running `ssh-add path/to/your/amazonkey.pem`.

 ## Static Cloud